Is Site Audit a Replacement for Semrush or Ahrefs?

 Question 5: Do you have budget for both tools?

-Pricing Comparison: Scan vs Semrush vs Ahrefs
+Pricing Comparison: Site Audit vs Semrush vs Ahrefs

 | Tool | Pricing | Best For | Annual Cost (Typical) |